Alexis Skyy Teases Fans In Nude Crocheted Bikini In New Beach Photos

 Alexis Skyy heated up her Instagram account on Monday, June 8, as she teased her 4.1 million fans with new photos of herself clad in a skimpy bikini that put her curves front and center.

 The snapshots captured Alexis at an undisclosed beach.
-The Love & Hip Hop star struck a similar pose in all shots, though the first and second showed her sitting directly in the sand while in the third she was across a striped white beach towel.
+The Love & Hip Hop star struck a similar pose in all the shots, though the first and second showed her sitting directly in the sand while in the third, she was across a striped white beach towel.
 Alexis reclined her torso, placing a hand behind her for support.
 She took the other hand to her forehead and tilted her head back in all instances.
-She closed her eyes in an introspective expression.
-She bent her knees for the pictures, showcasing her toned legs.
+She closed her eyes in an introspective expression and bent her knees for the pictures, showcasing her toned legs.

-Alexis opted to wear a stylish two-piece bathing suit in nude tones of crochet patterns.
-The bikini top boasted small triangles with a lighter fabric layer along the inner cups edges.
+Alexis opted to wear a stylish two-piece crochet bathing suit in nude tones.
+The bikini top boasted small triangles with a lighter fabric layer along the inner cups’ edges.
 They were placed wide apart, allowing her to show off her ample cleavage.
 The top had thin straps that tied behind her neck and on the back.

-Alexis teamed her top with a pair of matching bottoms that featured the same two tone pattern.
-They included the same thin straps, which she wore pulled up high on her sides, exposing her hips and accentuating her hourglass figure.
+Alexis teamed her top with a pair of matching bottoms that featured the same two-tone color.
+It included the same thin straps, which she wore pulled up high on her sides, that exposed her hips and accentuated her hourglass figure.
 Her swimsuit was from Fashion nova, according to the tag.

 Alexis wore her tresses brushed back and styled down.
 She appeared to be wearing no makeup at all.
 Also on display were her many tattoos, most prominently the one of her shin.

 Alexis paired her post with an inspirational caption.
-Within the first hour, the picture attracted more than 30,000 likes and over 300 comments.
+Within the first hour, the photo attracted more than 30,000 likes and over 300 comments.
 Alexis’s fans flocked to the comments section to express their admiration for her and to shower her with compliments.

 “I need to look like this,” one user wrote.